Ugarit: Discovery and excavations

 A number of areas lay within the fortifications of Ugarit.
-In the northwest section was an acropolis with the temples of Dagon and Baal.
+In the northwest section was an acropolis with the temples of Dagon and Baal, excavated between 1929 and 1937.
 In the west was the Royal Zone, including the Royal Palace.
 A fortress protecting the latter area was excavated, with the earliest elements dating back to the Middle Bronze Age.
 To the west of that lies the modern village of Ras Shamra.
 There were densely populated residential areas to the east of the Royal Zone and on the southern slope of the tell.

+Excavation has now resumed in the Latakia region under a joint Syrian-Italian mission team, at Tell Semhane.